jwhiting/claude-code-slash-commands/commands/session-03-plan.md

    tests in context as core work of any given phase.
 Do not buffer up critical validation to a separate "testing" phase at the end, unless the plan truly requires it due to implementation complexity or test design limitations.
-2. **Aim for 80% coverage:** Unless given directed coverage and test case scenarios by the user's plan, cover all core "happy path" functionality and key use cases that ensure the specification requirements are met, but don't test every little permutation or error scenario with diminishing returns.
+2. **Aim for moderate coverage:** Unless given directed coverage and test case scenarios by the user's plan, cover all core "happy path" functionality and key use cases that ensure the specification requirements are met, but don't test every little permutation or error scenario with diminishing returns.